 If you aren’t staying overnight in Udawalawe and only have time for a day trip to the national park, your best bet is to stay in the Southern Province – but get ready for a long day ahead of you as the drive to and from the park can be 2-3 hours long.
 However, the southern coast in Sri Lanka has beautiful stretches of beach and you have tons of options for places to stay!

 Shangri-La’s Hambantota Resort & Spa and Anantara Tangalle are excellent five star properties with amazing restaurants and service in this area.
-If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga or Zephyr Talalla, a beautiful boutique 4-bedroom beachfront villa serving up the best food & cocktails.
+If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga or Villa Talay (ex-Zephyr Talalla), a beautiful boutique 5-bedroom beachfront villa.
 All of these hotels are within 2-3 hours’ drive away from Udawalawe National Park.

 The best time to visit Udawalawe National Park

-Udawalawe is in a hot, semi-arid environment and the annual average temperature is about 32 degrees Celsius.
+Udawalawe is in a hot, semi-arid environment and the annual average temperature is about 32 degrees Celsius (about 89-90 Fahrenheit).
 The chance of witnessing a herd of Sri Lankan elephants is extremely high near rivers and the reservoir of Udawalawe, and this chance increases during the dry season when the elephants gather near bodies of water.
 The dry season of the region is between May and September.

 However, don’t worry if you don’t time your trip for the dry season because your chances of seeing elephants during the rainy season are fairly high too and elephants can be seen all year round.
 During my second trip to Udawalawe I visited during April, and there were tons of baby elephants as mating season is during the wet season.

-Although you might see elephants on a morning Udawalawe safari (I’ve seen 30-40 during a 3 hour morning safari), you’re better off going on a 3-hour afternoon safari from 3 to approximately 6 pm as many elephants will venture out to the river for a bath and sip of water.
+Although you might see elephants on a morning Udawalawe safari (I’ve seen 30-40 during a 3 hour morning safari), you’re better off going on an afternoon safari from 2 to approximately 7 pm as many elephants will venture out to the river for a bath and sip of water.

 What to expect on a wildlife safari in Udawalawe National Park